 - Do not take nifedipine with any grapefruit juice or other products made using grapefruit (such as marmalade).

 - Your blood pressure may need to be carefully monitored during the initial administration and titration of nifedipine.
 Tell your doctor if you feel dizzy, particularly when going from a sitting or lying down position to standing.
 Dizziness may increase your risk of falls.

 - May alter the results of some laboratory tests and increase bleeding time.
 Tell other health professionals that you are taking nifedipine.

 - Do not stop taking nifedipine suddenly.
-Although no "rebound" effect has been reported, it is better to slowly decrease the dosage over a period of time.
+Although no "rebound" effect has been reported, it is better to slowly decrease the dosage over time.

 - Your doctor may advise you to take sublingual nitroglycerin during the initial administration of nifedipine.
 Follow his/her advice.

-- Talk to your doctor if you develop edema, angina pain, or any other worrying side effects soon after starting nifedipine.
+- Talk to your doctor if you develop edema, angina pain, are pregnant or become pregnant, or develop any other worrying side effects.

 - Nifedipine is quickly absorbed when taken orally and peak blood levels occur in approximately 30 minutes.
 It is relatively short-acting and needs to be taken three times a day.

 Medicines that interact with nifedipine may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with nifedipine.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with nifedipine include: